Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Vitality**: You gain health and mana equal to three times your proficiency bonus

-**Wisdom of Ages**: When rolling damage for a spell you can add your spellcasting ability modifier to the damage roll
+**Wisdom of Ages**: When rolling damage for your cantrips you can add your proficiency bonus to the damage.

 _You gain +2 to spell attack rolls and saving throws_